officelifehq/docs/docs/documentation/grow/skills.md

 Sometimes in your job, you have questions about very specific subjects.
 You know that someone in the company has answers to these questions, but you have no idea who.
 Each employee has a specific set of skills, or knowledge.
 It can be about `PHP`, or `how Siemens machine work`, or `kitchen pricing strategies`.
 So you end up asking around and hope that someone knows somebody who can help you.

 Skills in OfficeLife are here to solve this problem.
 Employees can enter their own skills, and everyone in the company can search a specific skill to find all the people who match the skill.
-It’s simple, and efficient.

 ## Browsing skills